AppliedEnergistics/Applied-Energistics-2/guidebook/items-blocks-machines/formation_plane.md

 ## Filtering

-By default the plane will place/drop anything.
+By default, the plane will place/drop anything.
 Items inserted into its filter slots will act as a whitelist, only allowing those specific items to be placed.

 Items and fluids can be dragged into the slots from JEI/REI even if you don't actually have any of that item.